searls/jasmine-stealth/README.md

     });

 That might help the reader figure out your intent, but obviously you're free to take it or leave it.

+## Future plans

+Next step is to add an argument matcher API for #when.
+Making that argument matcher API work for `toHaveBeenCalledWith` will also be important.